 Emphasis is placed on the skills needed to locate, navigate and communicate information and ideas effectively and appropriately.
 You will be introduced to resources that support your studies.
 We will also discuss studentship, the importance of being an engaged and participatory member of the group and your own personal and professional development.

-The Introduction to Costume for Performance unit will introduce you to some of the fundamental principles and techniques used by costume practitioners.
+The Costume Principles unit will introduce you to some of the fundamental principles and techniques used by costume practitioners.
 You will be required to research and record processes and the exploration of techniques and approaches in a visually appropriate and informative way.

 The unit encourages your development in technical areas underpinned by an understanding of the principles of specialist subject processes as well as exploring creative three-dimensional approaches to modifying, altering or adapting the performing body.